Biased elementary doctrines and quotient completions: Quotient completion

 there exists an arrow $g:X\to C$ such that $c\circ g=h$.
 Since

 the arrow $g$ induces an arrow

-This arrow is the inverse of $\lrfloor{\pi_2}:(C,w)\to (X,\rho)$. \end{proof} \end{thm} \begin{obs}\normalfont Thanks to Observation \ref{obs:proof-irrelevant of strict products}, if $\Pdoc$ is an elementary doctrine, the elementary quotient completion and the biased one are isomorphic elementary doctrines. \end{obs} \begin{obs}\normalfont Examples \ref{example: PER as P-eq. rel } and \ref{example:quotients-wed-weaksubobject} imply that the exact completion of a weak lex category $\CC$ is a particular case of the biased elementary quotient completion of $\Psi_\CC$, in the sense that there is an equivalence of the two categories $\overline{\CC}\cong \CC_{ex/wlex}$. \end{obs} \begin{rmk}\normalfont An example of biased elementary quotient completion which is not an exact completion can be obtained considering the slices of the doctrine $G^{\textbf{mTT}}$ arising from the Minimalist foundation, in Examples \ref{examples: elementary doctrines}. \end{rmk} We now discuss the universal property of the biased elementary quotient completion which is different from the universal property stated in Theorem \ref{thm:elementary-quotient-completion-universal-property}.
-This should not be surprising since a similar issue occurs in the universal property of the exact completion of weakly left exact categories.
-Indeed, as observed by Carboni and Vitale in \cite[\S 3.3]{carboni1998regular}, the exact completion construction of weakly lex categories provides a canonical functor
+This arrow is the inverse of $\lrfloor{\pi_2}:(C,w)\to (X,\rho)$. \end{proof} \end{thm} \begin{obs}\normalfont Thanks to Observation \ref{obs:proof-irrelevant of strict products}, if $\Pdoc$ is an elementary doctrine, the elementary quotient completion and the biased one are isomorphic elementary doctrines. \end{obs} \begin{rmk} \normalfont Examples \ref{example: PER as P-eq. rel } and \ref{example:quotients-wed-weaksubobject} imply that the exact completion of a category $\CC$ with weak finite limits is a particular case of the biased elementary quotient completion of $\Psi_\CC$, in the sense that there is an equivalence of the two categories $\overline{\CC}\cong \CC_{ex/wlex}$.
+In particular, the topos of $G$-sets $\Gsets$ and the exact completion of the slice categories of $\hotop$ introduced in \Cref{examples: w prod } are instances of exact completions which are not elementary quotient completions of ordinary elementary doctrines due to the presence of weak finite products.
+We mention that in \cite{dagnino2023quotients} the authors provide a different approach to address this class of examples through what they call \textit{relational quotient completion}. \end{rmk}

+The following is our main example of biased elementary quotient completion which is neither an exact completion nor an elementary quotient completion of an ordinary elementary doctrine.